 Shares of Common Stock that are held in "street name," which means shares of Common Stock held of record by a trustee or in an account at a brokerage firm, bank, dealer, or other similar organization (collectively, brokerage firms), may be voted, even if the beneficial holder does not provide the brokerage firm with voting instructions.
 Brokerage firms have the authority under applicable securities rules to cast votes on certain "routine" matters, even if they do not receive instructions from their customers.
 However, the ratification of our independent registered accounting firm is considered the only routine matter for which brokerage firms may vote un-instructed shares.
-The election of directors, the advisory vote to approve named executive officer compensation, and the advisory vote to determine the frequency of shareholder advisory votes on executive compensation during the next six years, are not considered routine matters under current securities rules.
+The election of directors, the advisory vote to approve named executive officer compensation, and the approval of the amendment to increase the number of shares authorized under the 2018 Incentive Plan, are not considered routine matters under current securities rules.
 When a proposal is not a routine matter and the brokerage firm has not received voting instructions from the beneficial owner of the shares with respect to that proposal, the brokerage firm cannot vote the shares on that proposal.
-This is called a "broker nonvote."
+This is called a "broker non-vote."